 This is when I realized what was happening.
 My eyes widened and my already fatigued heart completely stopped.
 Out of the corner of my eye I saw my friends reacting similarly, holding up their phones to take pictures and slapping their hands over their mouths.
 A man with a giant camera was also filming, and I decided not to let my mind wander into what and who the hell that was.

-Scott said some more words I honestly can barely recall, and then got down on one knee.
-All around me men were cheering and whistling while women were cooing, as I stood there with my jaw dropped and my legs about to collapse.
+Scott said some more words I can barely recall, and then got down on one knee.
+All around us men were cheering and women were cooing, as I stood there with my jaw dropped and my legs about to collapse.
 Scott opened a box, exposing a gorgeous diamond solitaire, simultaneously saying the iconic words, “Will you marry me?”

-I swear that I searched and searched for my voice, but it must have run off to the bathroom or something.
+I tried to find my voice, but the squeaks I was able to mutter were inaudible.
 Giving up I nodded as quickly as possible a “yes,” smiling and determined to make sure he knew how excited I was.
 Now for every other girl in my situation that’s not very difficult to muster, but I had just run a marathon and I was just trying to see straight.

 My now classic head nod was accepted and he placed the ring on my finger.
-My eyes were still locked on his as he somehow was able to stand up and we hugged the greatest embrace I have ever felt.
-I forgot that there were other people in that general area, and when I came to, I realized that a crowd had formed about us.
+I forgot there were other people near us but was reminded with they erupted in emphatic cheering.
+My eyes unlocked from Scott’s and looked around the giant crowd that had formed about us.
 I started waving and stammering, unsure what to say but wanting to say it all.

 Turns out the guy with the giant camera was a newsman from NBC, and I was happy to learn that the little snoop had caught the whole thing.
 Trying to hold back Anchorman jokes, I accepted when he promptly requested an interview.
-I am confident that I sounded like a complete moron, but I was thrilled that my emotions and moronic-ey were captured to always remember.
+I am confident that I sounded like a complete moron, but I was thrilled that our raw emotions were captured to always remember.